jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (vii) does not include a financial arrangement to which the financial arrangements rules or the old financial arrangements rules apply:
     (bb)
     (bc)
+    (ca) in section DI 2 (When this subpart applies and does not apply), means property that is trading stock under section EB 2, ignoring section EB 2(3)﻿(a):
     (c) for the purposes of section GC 1 (Certain disposals of trading stock at below market value), has an expanded meaning as set out in section GC 1(4):
     (d) in the old financial arrangements rules, is defined in section EZ 48 (Definitions)
   - **trading transactions** —